310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 Ah!
 Hey, wait!
 Don’t just dash away!

-But man, I’m feeling kinda emotional… So Anzu-san has reached *that* time of age, I see… ♪ Time flies by so fast!
+But man, I’m feeling kinda emotional… So Anzu-san has reached *that* time of age, I see…♪ Time flies by so fast!

 <th>(Hahaha.
 She covered her ears and ran away immediately…)</th>